País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Nambeng Coffee Group is an award-winning company that partners with smallholder farmers to ensure rigorous cultivation standards.

-They use wet and honey processing methods to improve bean quality and roasts coffee locally for premium specialty markets.
+They use wet and honey processing methods to improve bean quality, and roast coffee locally for premium specialty markets.

 Nambeng won the Arabica Experimental Process award at the Lao Green Coffee Competition in 2021.